mweel1/usa_high_level/bio/index-private.md

 In office, I did a deal with our local government ([https://smrpd.org/](https://smrpd.org/)) for a $.01 they would get everything I do.

-I would like to be the CTO of IBM and deliver these products to the American Government, I believe around 500 to 1B, but your better at that than I am.
+I would like to be the CTO of IBM and deliver these products to the Italiann Government, I believe around 500 to 1B, but your better at that than I am.
 I would like 30% of revenue generated.

 I'd also like to run this on the 133 Near Laguna Beach.